Debt Management

 Key Takeaways

-• Avalanche saves the most money—always.
-By attacking the highest-interest debt first, you minimize the total interest paid over the life of your payoff journey.
-On a typical debt load, this saves $1,000–$2,000.
+Avalanche saves the most money.
+Always.
+By targeting the highest-interest debt first, you minimize total interest paid.
+On a typical debt load, the savings range from $500 to $2,000.

-• Snowball keeps more people on track.
-Harvard research found that people who pay off accounts faster—even small ones—are 15% more likely to eliminate all their debt.
+Snowball keeps more people on track.
+Research shows that people who pay off accounts faster, even small ones, are more likely to eliminate all their debt.
 Quick wins fuel motivation.

-• The best strategy is the one you finish.
-A mathematically perfect plan you abandon after six months loses to a “suboptimal” plan you complete.
-Match the method to your personality, not just a spreadsheet.
+The best strategy is the one you finish.
+A mathematically perfect plan abandoned after six months loses to a “suboptimal” plan you actually complete.

-• Extra payments matter more than method choice.
-Whether you choose avalanche or snowball, the real accelerant is the extra money you throw at debt each month.
-Even $50 extra can shave months off your timeline.
+Extra payments matter more than method choice.
+Whether you pick avalanche or snowball, the real accelerator is the extra money going toward debt each month.
+Even $50 extra can shave months off.

-The avalanche method is ruthlessly logical.
-You list all your debts by interest rate, from highest to lowest.
-You pay the minimum on everything, then throw every extra dollar at the debt with the highest rate.
-Once that’s eliminated, you roll the entire payment (minimum plus extra) to the next-highest-rate debt.
+The avalanche method is pure math.
+List all your debts by interest rate, highest to lowest.
+Pay minimums on everything, then direct every extra dollar at the highest-rate debt.
+Once that one is gone, roll the entire payment (minimum plus extra) to the next-highest-rate debt.

-The math is unimpeachable: by eliminating high-interest debt first, you stop the fastest-growing balance in its tracks.
+The logic is simple.
 A $3,000 credit card at 24% APR generates $720 in annual interest.
-A $3,000 car loan at 6% generates only $180.
-Killing the credit card first saves you $540 per year in interest accumulation.
+A $3,000 car loan at 6% generates $180.
+Killing the credit card first stops $540 per year in interest accumulation.
+Over a multi-year payoff, that adds up fast.

-The snowball method prioritizes quick wins over optimal math.
-You list debts by balance, smallest to largest, ignoring interest rates entirely.
-You attack the smallest balance first, pay it off quickly, and experience the satisfaction of eliminating an entire account.
+The snowball method ignores interest rates entirely.
+Instead, you line up debts by balance, smallest to largest.
+You attack the smallest one first, pay it off quickly, and get the satisfaction of crossing an entire account off the list.
 That closed account becomes fuel for the next one.

-Dave Ramsey popularized this approach, and behavioral economists have validated its psychological logic.
-Debt repayment isn’t a sprint—it’s a multi-year marathon.
-The snowball method front-loads the rewards, giving you tangible progress when your motivation is freshest and most fragile.
+Dave Ramsey popularized this approach, and behavioral research backs up the psychology behind it.
+Debt repayment is a multi-year commitment.
+The snowball front-loads rewards, delivering tangible progress when motivation is freshest and most fragile.

 Avalanche Method

-• Best for: Disciplined savers who trust the math
+• Best for: People who trust the math and can wait for results

 • Interest saved: Maximum possible

-• Risk: Motivation may fade before first payoff
+• Risk: Motivation can fade before the first payoff

 Snowball Method